Skip to content

 The registration script is stored in CAS and evaluated to obtain the actor’s configuration.

-Upon a successful start the actor appends a <actor-name>.active frame with metadata:
+Upon a successful start the actor appends an xs.actor.<name>.active frame with metadata:

-• actor_id — the ID of the actor instance
+• actor_id, the ID of the actor instance (the create frame’s id)

 Configuration Record Fields